TalhaR/Dwarves-AI/README.md

 # Instructions
   1. Clone or download the repository
-  2. Launch your preferred unix terminal in the folder.
+  2. Launch your preferred unix terminal and locate the directory.
 Resize window dimensions to ~80x40
   3. Type command "./dwarves" to run with 1 dwarf or "./dwarves b" to run with several dwarves.

+# Controls
+ - While the game is running you can perform a few actions:
+   - Press 'Q' to Quit
+   - Press 'P' to Pause
+   - Press 'F' to Fast-forward